ParkerWilliams1/ParkerWilliams1/README.md

 ### Hey there 👋
-I’m currently studying Computer Science & Statistics at California Baptist University
+I’m currently studying Computer Science at California Baptist University

 <!---
 ParkerWilliams1/ParkerWilliams1 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.